Pulling back the curtain on today’s headlines

 Not occasionally, not symbolically, and not as something that can be replaced – but as a central thread running through both the Old and New Testament.

-So if my writings about Israel and the Jews sound prescient it’s not because I’m smart or because I’m particularly skilled at discerning political trends.
-It’s because the events taking place in todays headlines are the consequence of prophecies that were written over 2,500 years ago, which were fulfilled within living memory – and which speak to what’s happening right now.
+So my writing hasn’t taken a detour – it has just become more explicit about the source from which I draw most of my views.
+The events taking place in today’s headlines are the consequence of prophecies that were written over 2,500 years ago, which were fulfilled within living memory – and which speak to what’s happening right now.
 Not next week or in a future seven year sequence of calamities – but right now.

 The implications of that understanding are staggering…..